Your Business and Social Media

 For example, Twitter is a very immediate form of communication and messages are often spread across the user base extremely quickly.
 Twitter messages are short, sharp and to the point.
 Twitter is a great platform to use for building relationships, answering questions, resolving complaints and sharing interesting or useful links.

 Facebook, on the other hand, requires a different approach.
 Facebook messages need to be tailored to the audience to ensure that the audience engages with your business.
 Building engagement with your content will help ensure that your posts and messages are seen in your audiences’ news feeds.

 The common link between all social media platforms is honesty in communications.
 Invite current and prospective customers into a conversation and build a relationship with them.

-Build up Your Social Media Presence Over Time
+Build up Your Social Media For Business Presence Over Time

 Most importantly, continuously listen to the needs, comments and discussions of customers in every forum —online and in person.

 Contact SME Design to ascertain whether a social media strategy could benefit your business.